aneallaryea100/Capstone/README.md

 # Capstone Project

 > This is my Capstone project for Module 1 at Microverse.
+This website is about a conference name TAL-ART.
+TAL-ART conference 2022 is about recognising talents in the art and entertainment industry.
+I used the guidlines template of an online conference created by Cindy Shin.
+This is the website created by Cindy Shin https://summit.cckorea.org/introduce.html#

 # Project Name
 * TAL-ART CONFERENCE 2022